troperville

 • If a certain bartender in RuneScape is asked where a brave adventurer might find her or his fortune, he fears that giving away hints will make the 'computer game' too easy.
 One of the options on the resulting dialogue tree triggers an amusing conversation in which the bartender attempts to explain things by heavily breaking the fourth wall, only for the player character to give up and tell him that he is obviously mad.

-• In Max Payne, an unknown person turns Max into a Fourth Wall Observer.
-During one of Max's hallucinations on the drug V, he is told by an unknown person that he is in a graphic novel (what the cutscenes are presented as).
-He instantly relizes that his life is all fragmented still shots and the fact that he can see his thoughts and words hanging in thought/speech bubbles in the air.
-The same voice then tells him that he's in a computer game.
-Once again, he instantly sees "weapon statistics hanging in the air, endless repetition of the act of shooting, time slowing down to show off my moves, the feel that someone is controlling my every step."
+• In Max Payne, a mysterious voice turns Max into a Fourth-Wall Observer.
+During one of Max's hallucinations on the drug V, he is told by a letter (heavily implied to be from his dead wife, Michelle) that he is in a graphic novel (what the cutscenes are presented as).
+He instantly realizes that his life is all fragmented still shots and the fact that he can see his thoughts and words hanging in thought/speech bubbles in the air.
+Another letter then tells him that he's in a computer game.
+Once again, he instantly sees "weapon statistics hanging in the air, endless repetition of the act of shooting, time slowing down to show off my moves.
+The paranoid feeling of someone controlling my every step."

 • In Rogue Galaxy: All the characters have flavor lines they say as you move around.
 These lines might change given where you are, and what events are unlocked.
 Well...
-Kisala, when you play for longer than a certain amount of time without saving (or defeating a few bosses also seems to trigger it) she says something along the lines of "shouldn't you get to a save point?"
+Kisala, when you play for longer than a certain amount of time without saving (or defeating a few bosses also seems to trigger it) she says something along the lines of "Hey, shouldn't you save soon?"
 And if you play more than 3 hours or so, "You've been playing a really long time!
 Aren't you tired?"

 • Travis Touchdown of the No More Heroes series fits this well.
 He says a lot of things that imply he's aware he's in a videogame, like telling the player what button to press to start the game.
 He even speaks to the player during a sum up scene of him explaining how he got into this mess in the first place.